 USS PHILIPPINE SEA CG 58

-The ship's name commemorates the World War II Battle of the Philippine Sea, fought near the Marianas Islands in June 1944, in which U.S. Naval forces destroyed over 400 Japanese planes and three aircraft carriers.
+The Philippine Sea (CG 58) is the 12th Ticonderoga-class guided-missile cruiser and her name commemorates the World War II Battle of the Philippine Sea, fought near the Marianas Islands in June 1944, in which U.S. Naval forces destroyed over 400 Japanese planes and three aircraft carriers.
+Her keel was laid down on May 8, 1986, at the Bath Iron Works shipyard in Bath, Maine; and was launched on April 3, 1987.

-CG 58 was commissioned March 3, 1989 and is homeported in Mayport, Florida.
+USS Philippine Sea was commissioned March 3, 1989, and is homeported in Mayport, Florida.
 The ship's first deployment to the Mediterranean and Red Seas came in 1990 as part of Operations Desert Shield and Desert Storm.
 During Desert Storm, the ship fired ten Tomahawk cruise missiles and boarded many merchant vessels during coalition actions against Iraq.
 For its service, Philippine Sea received the Navy Unit Commendation, the Southwest Asia Service Medal and the Kuwait Liberation Medal.
 While deployed, the ship transited the Suez Canal six times and visited Italy, Greece, Turkey, Egypt and Saudi Arabia, returning home in the spring of 1991.

 Later in 1991, the ship served as the flagship for a joint task force conducting counterdrug operations in the Caribbean, earning the Joint Meritorious Unit Award.
 In May 1992, USS Philippine Sea sailed again to the Mediterranean and Red Seas.
 While deployed, the ship made two Suez Canal transits and boarded thirty-nine vessels in support of United Nations sanctions against Iraq, earning a second Southwest Asia Service Medal.
 Additionally, she supported United Nations operations off the coast of the former Yugoslavia.
 Port visits were made to Spain, France, Italy, Egypt and Israel The ship returned from deployment in November 1992 and received the James F. Chezek Award for the highest Naval Gunfire Support score in the Atlantic fleet in 1992.